-Through the years we have found many restaurants, and our daughters are growing up sharing their parents' love of restaurants.
+Through the years, blogger Amy Schwabe has found many restaurants that are happy to accommodate her daughter's allergies.
 Here are a few allergy-friendly restaurants in the Milwaukee area.
 Please add your comments below if you know of other allergy-friendly restaurants for families.

-A WORD OF CAUTION: I am not a doctor.
-I am sharing my experiences only.
+A WORD OF CAUTION: Amy is sharing my experiences only.
 Food allergies can be deadly and need to be taken seriously.
-Do not substitute my judgment for your own.
 If you go to these restaurants, make sure you talk to the staff about your allergies, and feel comfortable before you eat anything.

-A note about locations: Although some of the restaurants in this review have multiple locations, I am just noting the locations we actually visited.
+A note about locations: Although some of the restaurants in this review have multiple locations, these are the locations Amy and her family actually visited.

 Maggiano's Little Italy

 Our experience: Jonathan and I were told by a server at Tucci Bennuch, an Italian restaurant in the Mall of America, that Maggiano's was a Lettuce Entertain You Restaurant, a company which trains its staff very well in food allergy knowledge and accommodations.
 So we decided to try Maggiano's when we returned to Milwaukee.